Wood is an essential building material, and this post explains how electric utilities maintain wood infrastructure for a longer lifespan.

 While the lifespan of wood infrastructure is considered by some to be 25-40 years, it can and has lasted much longer (in some areas of the country over 80 years and counting).
 How can utilities reliably assess the strength and resiliency of older assets?

 Visual assessments help, of course.
 Most utilities schedule regular inspections of wood arms, poles and other assets in the field, which is crucial for correcting loose or missing hardware and doing proper vegetation management.
 Structures can be tested for vertical and transverse loading, and oftentimes, braces or minor structural modifications are all that are needed to extend service life for many more years.
 This is relatively more affordable than replacing entire structures.

 Wood has unique qualities that continue to make it popular.
 In addition to visual appeal, the lower cost and electrical conductivity of wood give it appeal for safety and value-conscious buyers.
 Its low-maintenance and significant durability give it staying power.

 Like any product, the key to using wood materials begins with understanding the right circumstance for choosing the material.

 If wooden H-frame structures are knocked down during a storm, for example, should they be replaced with wood or steel?
 This is a common question.
 Immediacy and material availability often play a part in the decision process.
-Wood replacements are chosen much of the time because it leads to restoring power more quickly.
+Wood replacements are chosen much of the time because they lead to restoring power more quickly and more cost effectively.